-Taman has appeared in three Grey Cup Championship games in the past six years and over the course of his career has brought a number of noteworthy players into the CFL including Geroy Simon, Arland Bruce, Romby Bryant, Jon Ryan, and Doug Brown.
+Taman has appeared in four Grey Cup Championship games in the past seven years and over the course of his career has brought a number of noteworthy players into the CFL including Geroy Simon, Romby Bryant, Jon Ryan, and Doug Brown.

 Assistant General Manager

-O’Day is entering his second year as the Riders Assistant General Manager.
+O’Day is entering his third year as the Riders Assistant General Manager.
 He moved into the front office after retiring as a player in February 2011, accepting the position of Football Operations Coordinator.

 O’Day originally joined the Toronto Argonauts in 1997 after graduating from Edinboro University of Pennsylvania where he was a three time All American Division II Player.
 He spent two seasons with Toronto and was a member of the 1997 Grey Cup Championship Team.